cessen/ropey/README.md

 # Ropey

-Ropey is a utf8-text rope library for Rust, designed for efficient editing and manipulation of large texts.
+Ropey is a utf8 text buffer for Rust, implemented as a text rope and designed for efficient editing and manipulation of large texts.

 Note: this repository is currently a WIP for the new implementation of Ropey, and is not yet published to crates.io.
 The currently published versions can be